Ego depletion: Perceived levels of fatigue

 An individual's perceived level of fatigue has been shown to influence their subsequent performance on a task requiring self-regulation, independent of their actual state of depletion.
-This effect is known as illusory fatigue.
+Clarkson and colleagues (2010) termed this effect "illusory fatigue."
 This was shown in an experiment in which participants engaged in a task that was either depleting or non-depleting, which determined each individual's true state of depletion.
 Ultimately, when participants were led to believe their level of depletion was lower than their true state of depletion, they performed much worse on a difficult working memory task.
 This indicates that an increased perceived level of fatigue can hinder self-regulatory performance independent of the actual state of depletion.

 Motivation and beliefs

-Ego depletion has been shown to have some rather debilitating consequences, most notably self-regulation impairments.
+Studies have associated ego depletion with short-term impairments in self-regulation.
 These effects can, however, be temporarily buffered by external motivations and beliefs in unlimited willpower.
 An example of such an external motivator was demonstrated by Boucher and Kofos in 2012, where depleted participants who were reminded of money performed better on a subsequent self-control task.

 An experiment by Carol Dweck and subsequent work by Roy Baumeister and Kathleen Vohs have shown that beliefs in unlimited self-control help mitigate ego depletion for a short while, but not for long.
 Participants that were led to believe that they would not get fatigued performed well on a second task but were fully depleted on a third task.

 Real-life implications

-In a state of ego depletion, an individual's impaired ability to self-regulate can be implicated in a wide range of undesirable and maladaptive behaviors, such as acts of aggression.
-Knowledge and strategies to counteract ego depletion would therefore be highly beneficial in various real-life situations.

 Dieting

 An experiment performed by Kathleen Vohs and Todd Heatherton demonstrated how ego depletion is particularly relevant when considering chronic dieters compared to non-dieters.
 Chronic dieters constantly work at resisting their cravings and limiting their food intake.
 Vohs and Heatherton showed that the task of regulating food intake could be undermined in the face of tempting snacks, especially when the individual was experiencing a state of ego depletion.
 Both dieters and non-dieters attempted to suppress their emotional responses while watching a movie.
 Afterwards, participants were required to consume ice cream in order to engage in a taste test.
 The major finding was that dieters who suppressed their emotional responses to the movie experienced more ego depletion than those who were not required to suppress their emotions.
 Additionally, those individuals subsequently ate much more ice cream in the taste-testing task.
 Non-dieters did not show the same self-regulatory failures as dieters in these tasks.
 Therefore, it seems that the act of dieting itself is a form of resource expenditure.
-Dieters spend so much energy trying to limit their food intake that these efforts are likely to be undermined when faced with overwhelming temptation.